 Regarding the headstone, I have to emphasize “cost varies greatly”.
 I was unaware of all the subtle differences that can go into selecting a headstone and much the cost can escalate.
 For example, by having smooth sides or edges really jumped the price up considerably.

-Did you have to bury a loved one and get shocked on how much it cost?
+Did you have to bury a loved one and get shocked at how much it cost?